qzzhang0131/PlantGenoANN/README.md

 ## 📖 Introduction
 **PlantGenoANN** is a plant genomic segmentation model designed for predicting genomic elements at single-nucleotide resolution.
 Built upon the **[PlantBiMoE](https://github.com/HUST-Keep-Lin/PlantBiMoE)** architecture with a 1D U-Net segmentation head, it automates the annotation of gene structures—including genes, CDSs, and exons—on both forward and reverse strands.

-Beyond standard annotation, PlantGenoANN serves as a **foundation model**, adaptable via fine-tuning to predict diverse omic signal tracks such as RNA-seq and ATAC-seq.
+Beyond standard annotation, PlantGenoANN serves as a **long-context plant genomic foundation model** (up to 49,152 bp), adaptable via fine-tuning to predict diverse omic signal tracks such as RNA-seq and ATAC-seq.

 ## 🤗 Model Access
 The pre-trained weights for PlantGenoANN are hosted on Hugging Face: